 Preparing for an interview is nerve-wracking enough, let alone when your potential employer suggests it over a meal.
 What should you order?
 How will the conversation go?
 And how can you highlight your strengths and accomplishments while trying to maneuver a mouthful of chicken Piccata?

-When I interviewed for my current position, both of my interviews were over lunch.
+When I interviewed for my current position, I had two lunch interviews.
 I was a first-timer at this interview format and had little knowledge of what to expect.
 But I survived—and so can you.
 Here are a few things I’d encourage if you find yourself in my same position.

 How to Prepare

-Next, remember that one of the hardest things about an interview over a meal is that you can’t have notes available to refer to—easily, anyway.
-So, you’ll want to spend plenty of time beforehand outlining the key points that you want to get across and the key questions you need answers to.
+Next, remember that one of the hardest things about an interview over a meal is that you can’t have notes available to refer to—at least not easily, anyway.
+So, you’ll want to spend plenty of time beforehand outlining the key points that you want to get across and and asking questions that you need answers to.

 When to Get There